rexlunae/tornwamp/README.rst

 This Python module implements parts of `WAMP <https://wamp-proto.org/>`_ (Web Application Messaging Protocol).
-It is both a free-standing WAMP router and also a library for embedding a WAMP router within projects using the Tornado `Tornado <http://www.tornadoweb.org/>`_ asynchronous networking library and web framework.
+It is both a free-standing WAMP router and also a library for embedding a WAMP router within projects using the `Tornado <http://www.tornadoweb.org/>`_ asynchronous networking library and web framework.

 The main wampnado module, especially the ApplicationServer class provides a reference implementation.